huggingface/blog/gradio-5-security.md

 ## Why a security audit?

 In the past couple of years, the Gradio team has worked with the community to patch security vulnerabilities as they are discovered.
-But as Gradio’s popularity has grown (with >6 million monthly downloads on PyPi and >470,000 Gradio apps on Hugging Face Spaces), ensuring security has become even more important.
+But as Gradio’s popularity has grown (with >470,000 Gradio apps currently on Hugging Face Spaces), ensuring security has become even more important.

 So in Gradio 5, we decided to take a different approach -- do a _preemptive_ security audit of the Gradio codebase so that your machine learning applications built with Gradio 5 are safe by default.